crimson-knight/agentic-development-template/README.md

 This application template is meant to get you started using Amber to create AI powered modern applications that take advantage of modern hardware.

-By using AI, and clever prompt engineering, this template is meant to empower _technically dangerous_ people.
+By using AI, and "clever" prompt engineering, this template is meant to empower _technically dangerous_ people.

 ## Are you a _technically dangerous_ person?

 You may be a _technically dangerous_ person if you:
 - Feel comfortable trying new apps out.
 YouTube or content creator videos are a great source of ideas and inspiration.
-- Maybe you've tried no-code tools ranging from Zapier to Webflow and thought "this is great, but I want more than what this kind of tool can do".
+- Maybe you've tried no-code tools ranging from Zapier to Webflow and thought "this is great, but I want more customization than what this kind of tool can do".
 - You're hyped about what AI means for changing how we write applications.
 - You're willing to question long-held beliefs about how software is built.
 - You have technical ideas, but you're just not a "software engineer".